SARA HAWKINS ATTORNEY AT LAW, LLC PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 Sales of Personal Information

-In the preceding twelve (12) months, Sara F. Hawkins Attorney at Law, PC has not sold personal information.
+In the preceding twelve (12) months, Sara Hawkins Attorney at Law, LLC has not sold personal information.

 Your Consumer Rights and Choices